AG7GN/images/README.md

 ## Update and Install Ham Applications

 1. Click __Raspberry > Hamradio > Update Pi and Ham Apps__.
 Check the applications you want to update or install and click __OK__.
 Some installations take a very long time.
-Don't install an application until you understand what the application is for.  *Installing an application does not configure it.
-Consult the documentation for that application for configuration instructions*.
+Don't install an application unless you understand what the application is for.  __*Installing an application does not configure it.
+Consult the documentation for that application for configuration instructions*__.
-1. Checking the __Raspbian OS and Apps__ item in the GUI will check for and install OS updates.
+1. As you already know from the First Time Boot-up Instructions, checking the __Raspbian OS and Apps__ item in the GUI will check for and install OS updates.
 This is equivalent to running the following commands in a Terminal:

 		sudo apt-get update
 		sudo apt-get upgrade -y